Accept credit cards on your website with FREE setup from Charge.com!

 Saving your masterpiece

-After you have done this once, if you ever change your code, you only need to press save, not save as, because the computer now knows this is a html file.
+sourcetip: After you have done this once, the next time you change your code, you will only need to press Save, not Save As…, because the computer now knows this is a HTML file.

-Your page's filename can consist of any combination of letters, numbers or _ and - characters.
+Your page’s filename can consist of any combination of letters, numbers or _ (underscore) and - (hyphen) characters.
 It is a good practice to start the filename with a letter and use lowercase letters at all times.
-This will make sure that few capitalisation-caused errors will occur by people trying to type your page's address into their browser.
-You should call your homepage index.html — this will be important later on.
+This will make sure that you won’t get any capitalisation errors when people try to type your page’s address into their web browser.
+You should always call your homepage index.html — this will be important later on.

-Question: how come I see some pages named 'something.htm'?
+- Question: how come I sometimes see some pages named “something.htm”?

-Well, before more recent operating systems like Windows 95, file extensions were limited to only three letters, hence htm.
-You could name all your files using .htm as the suffix, but there are so few people with OSs that old that you're probably better off just using .html and being done with it.
-And for God's sake, don't mix and match.
-Stick with one format for your entire site.
+Well, a long time ago back in the 1990s, file extensions were limited to only three letters, hence “.htm”.
+You could name all your files using .htm as the suffix, but there are so few people with operating systems that old that you’re better off just using .html and being done with it.

 Having a look